$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 Predicates that can appear on the left hand side of some rule (and therefore can have new tuples added into them) are called \emph{intensional database symbols} (IDB).
 Having IDBs on the right hand side of rules enables recursion.
 Therefore, limiting the occasions when IDBs appear on the right hand side of rules results in fragments of Datalog that can be evaluated faster.

 An extreme case of such restriction happens when there is never an IDB on the right hand side of any rule.
-It is easy to see that such Datalog programs can solve $\CSP(\A)$ if and only if $\A$ has a finite (also called ``finitary'') duality.
+It is easy to see that such Datalog programs can solve $\CSP(\A)$ if and only if $\A$ has a finite (also called ``finitary'') duality, i.e. there exists a finite list $\mathcal Q$ of unsatisfiable $\CSP(\A)$ instances such that an instance $I$ of $\CSP(\A)$ is unsatisfiable if and only if there exists $J\in\mathcal Q$ such that one can rename (and possibly also glue together) variables of $J$ to get a subinstance of $I$.
 This property is equivalent to $\CSP(\A)$ being definable in first order logic by \cite{atserias-duality} (see also the survey~\cite{bulatov-krokhin-larose-csp-dualities}).
 Structures of finite duality are both well understood and rare, so let us look at more permissive restrictions.

 A Datalog program is \emph{linear} if there is at most one IDB on the right hand side of any rule.
-When evaluating Linear Datalog programs, we need to only consider chains of rules that don't branch: It is straightforward to show by induction that if $P$ is a linear Datalog program and $I$ is an instance of the corresponding CSP, then $P(I)\proves R(\rho)$ if and only if $(\rho,R)$ is a constraint of $I$ or there is a sequence of statements
+When evaluating Linear Datalog programs, we need to only consider chains of rules that do not branch: It is straightforward to show by induction that if $P$ is a linear Datalog program and $I$ is an instance of the corresponding CSP, then $P(I)\proves R(\rho)$ if and only if $(\rho,R)$ is a constraint of $I$ or there is a sequence of statements

 such that for each $i=2,\dots,m$ the program $P$ has a rule of the form

 where $U_{i-1}$ is the IDB in the rule and $(\tau_j^i,T_j^i)$ are constraints of $I$ for all $j=1,\dots,\ell_i$.
 The first statement, $U_1(\sigma_1)$, is a special case as $P$ must derive it without using IDBs, i.e. there is a rule of $P$ of the form